RedHat-UX/red-hat-design-system/elements/rh-card/docs/10-style.md

       </rh-card>
     </uxdot-example>
     <figcaption>
-      A light gray card without a border can also be used as an alternate option.
+      A white card with a light gray border is the most common use case in the light theme.
     </figcaption>
   </figure>
   <figure>